TheOdinProject/curriculum/ruby/introduction/installing_ruby.md

 rbenv init
 ```

-At this point, open a new termianl tab, so changes take effect.
+At this point, open a new terminal tab, so changes take effect.

 To confirm that everything went as it should, open a new terminal tab and run: